Collection: Onta Pottery 小鹿田焼

 *No Machinery

-Without using machines, Onta Pottery is created with a mortar powered by the flow of the river, a foot-operated pottery kick wheel, and a chambered climbing kiln that uses firewood.
+Onta Pottery is crafted without the aid of machines, utilizing a river-powered mortar, a foot-operated kick wheel, and a chambered climbing kiln fueled by firewood.

 *Handmade Tools